johnfrenchxyz/UGA/CAES/README.md

 ##In Progress:
+- Event Page - Add a "Contact Person" field for the event.
+- News Story Page - Hide "About the Author," but ask what to do with FACES database.
+- News Story Page - Show "Related Stories" instead of just the button.
+- Event Calendar - Change the layout to match the News Main page layout.
+- Tell Robby that on the News Main page, the featured story will change on refresh.
+- Consult Robby and Ben about News filters.
+Check search data and where the embedded FACES plugin is used.
+- News Main Page - Add a "subscription" button.
+How does this work in FACES now?
+- News Main Page - Add a "For the Media" section and inqure where to put it and possibly consolidate it with "Special Sections."
+- Home page - Make "Academics" and "Research" sections text bigger.
+- Home page - Make the top margin of the "Academics/Research" section the same as the side padding for design consistency.
 - Ask William about the campuses students alumni menu on departmental pages.
 - Try to make our own "Donate Now" Button.
 - Make a button component - and add color classes that match the home page sections.